gxespino/stubs-mocks-spies-and-fakes/PITCHME.md

 You don't need Fakes, you can just stub, spy, or mock everything.

-But, they can be really useful for replacing an large dependency.
+But, they can be really useful for replacing a large dependency.

 +++